mgalloy/idldoc/reference/idldoc-reference.rst

                                            documentation
   `:History:`    comments     none         lists the history for the file `:Private:`    none         none         if present, indicates the file
-                                           should not shown in user-level
+                                           should not be shown in user-level
                                            documentation
                                            (set with the `USER` keyword to
                                            IDLdoc)